 When the federal census enumeration was made in 1860, the Mays dwelled on a farm in Juniata Township.
 In addition to children Samuel, Mark, Hiram and Silas, three-year-old Mary Mull also lived under their roof.
 Residing nearby were Leonard and Catherine’s sons John and Daniel and their families.

 They remained in Juniata during the decade of the 1860s and are shown there in the 1870 census.
 It appears that in 1870, all of the children had left the home except for their youngest, 20-year-old Silas.
 But also in the household were 13-year-old George Tipton and 13-year-old Mary Kellerman, presumed grandchildren.

 The 1880 census, also of Juniata, shows that they provided a home for 17-year-old Sarah Beltz.

 Leonard was featured in a paragraph in the 1884 book, History of Bedford, Somerset, and Fulton Counties, Pennsylvania, by Waterman, Watkins & Co.
 The paragraph, in the section about Juniata Township, said: "Leonard May, now upward of eighty years of age, is a native of Milligan's cove, and a son of one of the early pioneers.
 Mr. May had five sons in the army during the late war, and all lived to return."

 Leonard passed away in Juniata on Feb.
 2, 1889.

-Catherine died in Juniata Township on Aug.
+Catherine survived him by three and a half years.
+She died in Juniata Township on Aug.
 22, 1892, at the age of about 94.
 They rest for eternity in the local Dry Ridge Cemetery, also known as Trinity United Church of Christ Cemetery.
 [Find-a-Grave]

 ~ Daughter Mary Ann "Anna" (May) Kellerman ~